tdayris/snakemake-wrappers/docs/bigr-pipelines/snpeff_snpsift.rst

 SNPEFF_SNPSIFT
 ==============

-Annotate VCF with SnpEff and SNpSift
+Annotate VCF files with SnpEff and SNpSift

 Usage
 -----